GeoStat-Framework/GSTools/docs/source/tutorial_01_cov.rst

 Different scales
 ----------------

-Beside the length-scale, there are many other ways of characterizing a certain scale of a covariance model.
+Besides the length-scale, there are many other ways of characterizing a certain scale of a covariance model.
 We provide two common scales with the covariance model.